ljwilliams09/Regulations-Gov-Webscraper/README.md

 # Regulations-Gov-Webscraper

-A Python-based web scraper for collecting data from [Regulations.gov](https://www.regulations.gov/).
+A Python-based web-scraper and evaluator for collecting data from [Regulations.gov](https://www.regulations.gov/).
 This tool is designed to automate the extraction of regulatory documents, comments, and metadata for research and analysis purposes.

 ## Features

 - Scrapes regulatory dockets, documents, and public comments.
 - Supports filtering by year.
 - Outputs data in CSV.
+- Affiliation evaluation for comments
 - Handles pagination and rate limiting.
 - Modular and extensible codebase.